 DHA and EPA Recommendations

 When it comes to food, the 2020-2025 Dietary Guidelines for Americans recommends we consume at least 2 servings of fish per week.
 This includes fatty fish that contain essential fatty acids DHA and EPA.
-They specifically encourage getting sources low in methylmercury, such as salmon, anchovies, sardines, Pacific oysters, and trout (11).
+The guidelines specifically encourage getting sources low in methylmercury, such as salmon, anchovies, sardines, Pacific oysters, and trout (14).

 The American Heart Association also encourages intake of omega-3 intake and supplements for those with coronary heart disease as it is proven to reduce CVD risk and stroke.

-There is no recommended daily allowance (RDA) for DHA and EPA, although most health organizations agree that consuming 250-500 mg/day of combine EPA and DHA is beneficial (12).
-Studies also show that higher dosages of between 3 gm and 5gm of combined EPA and DHA per day are also effective and safe when it comes to reducing triglycerides and other cardiovascular health factors (12,13).
+There is no recommended daily allowance (RDA) for DHA and EPA, although most health organizations agree that consuming 250-500 mg/day of combine EPA and DHA is beneficial (15).

 Plant-Based ALA Recommendations